Using steel wool and vinegar is an easy way to add a distressed antique look to your wood furniture.

 The Bottom Line

-Staining wood with vinegar and steel wool is an excellent way to create a beautiful, weathered look on your home furniture without harsh chemicals.
+Staining, aging, and distressing the wood with vinegar and steel wool is an excellent way to create a beautiful, weathered look on your home furniture without harsh chemicals.

 The most important thing is that it’s a straightforward process that anyone can do.
 The result may vary depending on the type of wood and vinegar you’re using, but the efforts are worth investing in if it’s done correctly.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.